internet-of-plants/iop/README.md

 - Using too many static variables/too much heap allocation

     We use a lot of static variables to store long-living objects (or very heavy ones), that are important to the core.
-Like ESP servers.
+Like ESP servers and clients.
 That allows us to have only one instance ever, and avoid stack-overflows or allocation failures to store those heavy objects that are very important.
-It helps us determining a range for the maximum memory used.
+It also helps us determining a rough number for the minimum memory needed.

     We also avoid storing big things in the stack because the stack is super small.
 It's easier to heap allocate and deal with the allocation failure, than to have a stack-overflow reseting the board.

-    The only problem those heap allocations may cause is heap fragmentation, we have taken great care to avoid them, but we have been thinking about buffer re-usage and how to avoid them, or make them very early, so we aren't get by surprise by the lack of memory.
+    The only problem those heap allocations may cause is heap fragmentation, we have taken great care to avoid it, but we have been thinking about buffer re-usage and how to reuse allocations.
+Also making them early, so we aren't get by surprise by the lack of memory.
 Everything big in static memory means a simple static analyzer can catch memory problems.

-    This is a big problem in multi-core systems, as the statics have to actually be thread-locals (or using preemptive/time-slicing schedulers).
+    This is a big problem in multi-core systems, as the statics have to actually be thread-locals (or when using preemptive/time-slicing schedulers).
 So be ware if trying to port it to ESP32 (or to ESP8266 FreeRTOS SDK).

-    We tend to allocate most big things that can't be static (buffers).
+    We tend to allocate most big things that can't be static, instead of putting it on the stack.
 Always using smart-pointers (std::unique_ptr, std::shared_ptr, FixedString<SIZE>, Storage<SIZE>...).

 - Avoiding moves

     Since cpp doesn't have destructive moves, it can leave our code in an invalid state.
 Either with a nulled `std::{unique_ptr, shared_ptr}`, or with an empty `Result<T, E>`, for example.
 And since those abstractions are heavily used throughout the code we don't want a human mistake to cause UB, panic or raise exceptions.
 Even a wrongly moved-out `Option<T>` can cause logical errors.

     To avoid that we try not to move out, getting references when we can.
 For example using `UNWRAP(_OK,_ERR)_{REF,MUT}`.
 But you have to be careful to make sure that the reference doesn't outlive its storage (as always).
-Instead of `UNWRAP(_OK,_ERR)`, that move out, although they can be very useful, like moving-out to return the inner value.
+Instead of `UNWRAP_{OK,ERR}`, that move out, although they can be very useful, like moving-out to return the inner value.

     We also hijack moves when we can, to make them operate like copies.
 For example using the `TYPED_STORAGE(SIZE)`, `Storage<SIZE>` and `FixedString<SIZE>` types.
-That all wrap a `std::shared_ptr` and foces moves to become copies and can make cheap copies.
+They all wrap a `std::shared_ptr` and moving actually copies, a very cheap copy.

-    For `Result<T, E>` you should not use `Result` methods, but only the macros defined in `result.hpp`, like `UNWRAP_{OK, ERR}(_REF, _MUT)`, `IS_{OK, ERR}`, `{RESULT_OK, RESULT_ERR}`, etc. All methods have a macro alternative, that checks for an emptied Result and properly reports the invalid access location.
+    For `Result<T, E>` you should not use its methods, but only the macros defined in `result.hpp`, like `UNWRAP_{OK,ERR}(_REF,_MUT)`, `IS_{OK,ERR}`, `RESULT_{OK,ERR}`, etc. All methods have a macro alternative, that checks for an emptied Result and properly reports the invalid access location.
 This makes impossible to debugs errors caused by moved-out-from values, into easily debuggable ones.

 - No exceptions, but we halt using the `panic_` macro

     Most errors should be propagated with `Result<T, E>` or even an `Option<T>`.
 Exceptions should not happen.
 And critical errors, that can't be recovered, working as the last stand between us and UB should panic with the `panic_(F("Explanation of what went wrong..."))` macro.

     We don't like exceptions.
-It may be a naive decision, but we do want a way to fail hard.
-So we create a function to panic on our own way.
+We don't want to pay the runtime price for them.
+We don't use them for regular control flow, or any control flow at all.
+But we do want a way to fail hard.
+So we have a function to panic in a way integrated with the platform.
 It doesn't use any compiler/esp8266 panic internals, so maybe panic is a bad name.
-But it basically logs the critical error, reports it through the network if we can (to the server, but we could report to nearby devices that we own too, so they can help)  and keep asking the server for updates.
+But it basically logs the critical error, reports it through the network if it can (to the server, but we could report to nearby devices that we own too, so they can help).
+And it keeps asking the server for updates.

     We have future plans to improve this, but we should never panic.
-Panics should be a way to avoid UB when everything went wrong, and quickly fixed when reported.
+Panics should be a way to avoid UB when everything went wrong, and quickly fix when detected.

-    Our system is fairly small and a panic is probably going to be recurrent if no updates happen, so for now halting and allowing external updates to fix it seems the way to go.
+    The embedded code is fairly small and a panic is probably going to be recurrent if no updates happen, so for now halting and allowing external updates to fix it seems the way to go.
 All errors are reported to the network, if available.

-    Panics before having network access have a very small surface to happen, but are critical.
-They should not happen, but we have no way to statically garantee their branches are unreachable.
+    Panics before having network access + authentication with the central server have a very small code surface to cause.
+They should be very rare, hopefully impossible.
+But they are critical bugs if they happens.
+In this case the device will halt until manually restarted, and they will only be debuggable manually.
+Those panics are theoretically possible because we have no way to statically garantee their branches are unreachable, but they should be.

     Some hardware exceptions may still happen, we don't handle them, but it's a TODO.
 Panics also still don't support stack-dumps, but it's planned.

 - Redundant runtime checks

     There are a few situations where we check for the same runtime problem multiple times.
-That happens to improve logging.
+In some places that happens to improve logging.
 So we can know exactly where the problem happened.

-    It happens mostly in `Result<T, E>` and `Option<T>`, because we have to check their state (with `.isSome()`, `IS_OK(res)`, ...) and then unwrap them to extract the inner value (which also checks, panicking if the wanted value is not there).
+    It also happens a lot with `Result<T, E>` and `Option<T>`, because we have to check their state (with `.isSome()`, `IS_OK(res)`, ...) and then unwrap them to move out the inner value (which also checks, panicking if the wanted value is not there).

     That's because cpp forces our hand by not having proper sum types with proper pattern matching.
-The mainstream solutions just return null and force the check onto the user (at the cost of UB if the user makes a mistake), check like we do and throw an exception or just plainly cause UB if you try to get a value that's not there.
+The mainstream solutions just a borrowing pointer, that is null if not available.
+And force the check onto the user (at the cost of UB if the user makes a mistake), or they check like we do and throw an exception or just plainly cause UB if you try to get a value that's not there.
 Since UB is considered unnaccetable by us we check by default, panicking in case of a problem.
 Theoretically we could make zero-runtime-overhead `unsafe_` prefixed alternatives to signal the programmer took extra care, but you would have to convince the community that it will cause significant performance improvements.
 And that this improvement is important.
 Since performance is hardly this project's bottleneck we wish you good luck (or fork).

     `std::variant` uses `get_if` returning `nullptr` if empty, we could mimick it's api with something like